Skip to main content

 EON Explorer Address Search

-All $ZEN earned by validated blocks will be sent to this address, so keep this and the private key in a safe place.
-Go to the Blocks validated tab, and you will see all the blocks you have validated.
+All $ZEN earned by validated blocks will be sent to this address (except a rewardShare > 0 was set during forger registration, see Forger registration section), so keep this and the private key in a safe place.

 Please look at the FAQ section to learn more or engage with the community on the Horizen discord server.